yizucodes/FlipTable/README.md

 ## 🎯 The Problem

-U.S. restaurants waste over **[$100 billion](https://gofilta.com/restaurant-food-waste-stats-solutions/)** in surplus food annually—climbing to **[$162 billion](https://therestauranthq.com/restaurant-food-waste-statistics/)** when including packaging, disposal, and waste-related costs.
-Full-service restaurants account for **[$77 billion](https://gofilta.com/restaurant-food-waste-stats-solutions/)** and limited-service restaurants for **[$27 billion](https://gofilta.com/restaurant-food-waste-stats-solutions/)** in food value alone.
+U.S. restaurants waste over **$100 billion** in surplus food annually—climbing to **$162 billion** when including packaging, disposal, and waste-related costs.
+Full-service restaurants account for **$77 billion** and limited-service restaurants for **$27 billion** in food value alone.
 The root cause?
 They can't liquidate surplus inventory fast enough at the end of the day, leading to massive financial losses and environmental waste.

+**Sources:**
+- [$100 billion, $77 billion, $27 billion](https://gofilta.com/news/restaurant-food-waste/) - Restaurant food waste statistics
+- [$162 billion](https://www.therestauranthq.com/trends/restaurant-food-waste-statistics/) - Total waste including packaging and disposal costs

 ## 💡 The Solution